When to fly

 Brisbane is a lovely city to walk in, especially with the 13-mile floating River Walk that includes paths, roads, bridges and parks along the Brisbane River.
 When your feet get tired, bike along the river on a track running from the City Botanic Gardens to the University of Queensland.
 You can also get around on the network of trains, buses and ferries operated by TransLink.
 Suburban rail is quick and efficient and the ferries stop at many interesting sights.
 Buses run regularly on weekdays, but you may have to wait a bit longer on the weekend.
-If you rent a car, you’ll most likely be able to park at your hotel or motel for free.
-Plan your route ahead of time so you can manage Brisbane’s one-way streets better.
-You can find taxis at stands located outside the Treasury on George Street, on Edward Street and at either end of Queen Street Mall.
+If you rent a car, plan your route ahead of time so you can manage Brisbane’s one-way streets better.

 Brisbane insider information

-- The Botanic Gardens at the foot of Mount Cootha are a 15-minute drive from the city centre and worth a visit.
-Entrance to the gardens is free and they’re open from 8am-5pm.
+The Botanic Gardens at the foot of Mount Coot-tha is a 15-minute drive from the city centre and worth a visit.
 The largest subtropical gardens in the state, they are laid out by themes, so you can wander through the Japanese Garden, the Fern House or the Australian Plant Community.

 The world’s “first and largest” koala sanctuary is in Brisbane.
 The Lone Pine Sanctuary (motto: “The earth is not only for humans”) is home to 130 cuddly koalas as well as other Australian creatures such as wombats, Tasmanian devils, snakes, lizards and kookaburras.
 Just to prove you’ve really been there, the sanctuary also offers photos of visitors cuddling a koala or wrapping a snake about their necks.